EXCLUSIVE-Former top Republican lawmaker in Colorado received leak of voting data

 By Alexandra Ulmer

-May 16 (Reuters) - A former Republican minority leader of the Colorado legislature is among the recipients of a trove of sensitive voting data leaked by a county official working with an activist seeking to prove President Donald Trump's false stolen-election claims, the secretary of state's office told Reuters on Monday.
+May 16 (Reuters) - A former Republican minority leader of the Colorado legislature is among the recipients of a trove of sensitive voting data leaked by a county official working with activists seeking to prove President Donald Trump's false stolen-election claims, according to court records reviewed by Reuters.

 The revelation indicates the breach of ballot data in Elbert County was wider than previously understood.
 The case, now being investigated by the Colorado secretary of state, is one of at least nine unauthorized attempts to access voting-system data around the United States, at least eight of which involved Republican officials or activists seeking evidence to delegitimize Democratic President Joe Biden's election victory.

-The clerk in Elbert County, Dallas Schroeder, previously testified that he copied voting data from the county's election server onto two hard drives and gave the drives to two individuals, both of them lawyers.
-Schroeder, responding to the investigation and a related lawsuit by the secretary of state, disclosed that one of the recipients was his own attorney, John Case, and refused to name the other lawyer.
+The clerk in Elbert County, Dallas Schroeder, previously testified that he copied voting data from the county's election server onto two hard drives and gave them to two lawyers.
+Schroeder, responding to the investigation and a related lawsuit by the secretary of state, said that one of the recipients was his own attorney, John Case, and refused to name the other lawyer.

-But Schroeder actually gave the data to two other lawyers, in addition to Case, according to secretary of state's spokesperson Annie Orloff.
-Affidavits by the two attorneys were expected to be released on Monday.
+But a third lawyer also handled the data, according to affidavits from the attorneys involved.
+The documents, reviewed by Reuters, show that Schroeder's lawyer, Case, hired his own attorney, who also took possession of one of the hard drives.

-One of the lawyers was Joseph Stengel, a former state lawmaker who served as Republican minority leader until he resigned in 2006.
-Stengel, based in Denver, is a former law partner of Case, who is representing clerk Schroeder in the state lawsuit.
+That third lawyer was Joseph Stengel, a former state lawmaker who served as Republican minority leader.
+Stengel, based in Denver, is a former law partner of Case.

-The other was Elbert County-based attorney Ric Morgan, who is also listed as the county's Veteran Services Officer.

-Reached by Reuters, Stengel declined to answer questions about his role in the voting system breach.
-Morgan did not respond to multiple calls and emails.
+Stengel's law-firm website says he won election to the Colorado House of Representatives in 1999.
+In March 2006, he resigned the Republican leadership post amid accusations that he billed taxpayers for excessive days of work while the legislature was not in session, according to local media reports.
+Stengel quit the legislature entirely later that year, citing unrelated reasons.

+The lawmaker disputed the allegations at the time, telling reporters: "I work 24-7."
+Reached by Reuters, Stengel declined to comment.

 Schroeder did not respond to requests for comment.
 He has stated in legal filings that he believed he had a "statutory duty" to preserve records of the 2020 election.

+Case was not immediately available to answer questions about his handling of the hard drive, the broken latch or why he needed a lawyer to represent him.

-In a statement to Reuters last week, Schroeder's lawyer, Case, said that the clerk had acted legally and argued that the information on the hard drives should be public record.
+In a statement to Reuters last week, Case said that the clerk had acted legally and argued that the information on the hard drives should be public record.
 The copied material includes ballot images, Case said, but "no voter information."
 He said the information could have "immense historical value."

 "Dallas Schroeder violated no law or election rule," he said in the statement.

+Case repeated what state officials call the false claim that a pending software update would have erased all the county system's 2020 election data.
+In fact, such upgrades have no impact on storage of data from past elections, state officials say.
+That debunked belief, however, has inspired many of the attempts nationwide to gain unauthorized access to voting systems.

-Asked for a response to Case's statement, Colorado Secretary of State Jena Griswold's office told Reuters that Schroeder had violated rules prohibiting "unqualified individuals" from accessing voting systems equipment.
+Asked for a response to Case's statement, the Colorado secretary of state's office told Reuters that Schroeder had violated rules prohibiting "unqualified individuals" from accessing voting systems equipment.
 He also violated rules prohibiting the use of certain "removable storage media," Griswold's office said, referring to the device Schroeder used to image the systems.

 (Reporting by Alexandra Ulmer; editing by Jason Szep and Brian Thevenot)